 Everyone experiences an occasional restless night.
 But for those

-who toss and turn regularly, it can be a source of intense
+who toss and turn regularly, the inability to sleep can be a source

-frustration and may even have serious consequences.
-Sleep is just
+of intense frustration and may even have serious consequences.

-as essential as air, water, or food.
-We need continuous,
+Sleep is just as essential as air, water or food.
+We need

-uninterrupted sleep to restore energy and feel refreshed, and for
+continuous, uninterrupted sleep to restore energy, feel refreshed

 Difficulty falling asleep and/or staying asleep, a disorder